integrated-ethics/web/data-cleaning/student-handout.md

+---
-## Student Handout for the Ethics of Data Cleaning Module
+title: "Student Handout for the Ethics of Data Cleaning Lab"
+output: html_document
+---

 The field names of a dataset used to understand the reasons that students leave college before graduation are shown below.